Kalif Raymond: Tennessee Titans (second stint)

 On December 24, 2018, Raymond was signed to the Titans practice squad.
-He signed a reserve/future contract with the Titans on December 31, 2018.

-On September 7, 2019, Raymond was waived by the Titans and was re-signed to the practice squad.
+He signed a reserve/future contract with the Titans on December 31.On September 7, 2019, Raymond was waived by the Titans and was re-signed to the practice squad.
 He was promoted to the active roster on October 26, 2019.
-During Week 10 against the Kansas City Chiefs, Raymond caught a 52-yard reception from Ryan Tannehill and returned three kicks for 46 yards in a 35-32 victory.
-On December 1, 2019, he scored his first NFL touchdown on a 40-yard pass from Tannehill in a 31-17 road victory over the Indianapolis Colts.
+During Week 10 against the Kansas City Chiefs, Raymond caught a 52-yard reception from Ryan Tannehill and returned three kicks for 46 yards in the 35–32 victory.
+Three weeks later, he scored his first NFL touchdown on a 40-yard pass from Tannehill in a 31–17 road victory over the Indianapolis Colts.
 Raymond gave the football to his mother who was in attendance at the Week 13 game.
 On the 2019 season, Raymond totaled nine receptions for 170 receiving yards and one touchdown in eight games.
-In the Divisional Round of the playoffs against the Baltimore Ravens, he caught a 45-yard touchdown during the 28–12 road victory.
+In the divisional round of the playoffs against the Baltimore Ravens, he caught a 45-yard touchdown during the 28–12 road victory.

 In Week 3 of the 2020 season, Raymond had three receptions for 118 yards in the 31–30 victory over the Minnesota Vikings.
-He was placed on the reserve/COVID-19 list by the Titans on December 19, 2020, and activated on December 25.
+He was placed on the reserve/COVID-19 list by the Titans on December 19, and was activated six days later.

 Detroit Lions

 On March 25, 2021, Raymond signed with the Detroit Lions.

-On October 3, 2021, Raymond scored two touchdowns in a 24-14 loss to the Chicago Bears.
+On October 3, 2021, he scored two touchdowns in a 24–14 loss to the Chicago Bears.

 On March 18, 2022, Raymond signed a two-year, $9.5 million contract extension with the Lions.

-On December 18, 2022, Raymond ran 47 yards for his first career punt-return touchdown in a 20-17 win agianst his former team, the New York Jets.
+On December 18, he ran 47 yards for his first career punt-return touchdown in a 20–17 win against his former team, the Jets.
+Raymond was named second-team All-Pro for the 2022 season.

+On August 11, 2023, Raymond signed a two-year contract extension with the Lions.

+In Week 8 of the 2024 season, Raymond had a 90-yard punt return touchdown along with a seven-yard touchdown reception during a 52–14 victory over the Titans, his former team, earning NFC Special Teams Player of the Week honors.
+Raymond finished the season with 30 punt returns for 413 yards, leading the league in punt return yards despite missing five games due to injury.
+As a receiver, he had 17 receptions for 215 yards and two touchdowns.
+Raymond was named second-team All-Pro as a punt returner.